losandes/supposed/README.md

 * **directories** (Array) (default: `['.']`): You can specify an array of directories to include if you want.
 By default, it will recurse through every folder in the current working directory (cwd).
 * **matchesNamingConvention** (RegExp|Object) (default: `/.([-.]test(s?)\.js)|([-.]spec(s?)\.js)$/i`): The naming convention for your test files.
 When you define this as an object, the object must have a `test` function that returns a boolean.
 By default it will match any file that ends in `-test.js`, `.test.js`, `-tests.js`, `.tests.js`, `-spec.js`, `.spec.js`, `-specs.js`, or `.specs.js`.
 It will _not_ match `test.js`, `tests.js`, `spec.js`, nor `specs.js`, so these names are safe for defining your runner(s).
 * **matchesIgnoredConvention** (RegExp|Object) (default: `/node_modules/i`): A convention used to ignore directories, or files.
 When you define this as an object, the object must have a `test` function that returns a boolean.
 By default, the `node_modules` directory will be ignored.
 If you override this, you have to ignore that directory as well, unless you want it to run tests in your node_modules directory.
+* **injectSuite** (Boolean) (default: true): If your module exports a function that isn't a reference to supposed, supposed will try to inject itself into that function.
+If you don't want supposed to do that, set this to false

 ```JavaScript
 const supposed = require('supposed')